Quantile Regression with Interval Data: Covariates

 The conditional moment inequality restrictions in (\ref{eq:simple_moment_inequalities}) to characterize the identification set $\Theta_0(\tau)$ can be rewritten as

 where the moment functions, $m_1$ and $m_2$, are defined by

 for $w = (x,y^l,y^u)$.
 This model fits in the framework for which the existing literature provides methods of inference via moment selection, e.g., \citet{AndrewsShi2013}.
 For convenience of the readers, we describe the procedure of inference based on this existing literature in Appendix \ref{sec:procedure_inference}.
+Furthermore, Appendix \ref{sec:best_linear} provides a practical procedure to supplement this inference procedure in the context of linear quantile regressions.